If you really believe the British can't cook, you've swallowed one of the 10 most common myths about the UK.

 If you happen into a local pub after a big sporting event or a local festival, you might just encounter a group of boisterous men blending their voices.
 And unlike beery men the world over, you're more likely to encounter harmony than dissonnance in Wales.

-If you'd rather listen to an all male Welsh choir in tamer surroundings, plan on visiting for the National Eisteddfod, a celebration of Welsh culture held every August in a different part of Wales.Continue to 5 of 11 below.
+If you'd rather listen to an all male Welsh choir in tamer surroundings, plan on visiting during the National Eisteddfod, a celebration of Welsh culture held every August in a different part of Wales.Continue to 5 of 11 below.

 05 of 11